This post is a continuation to Ad Networks Part 1

 Advertisers also have their own ad servers and can spend some portion of their campaign budget, which is configured to buy on ad networks.

-AD NETWORKS are just like a mediator between farmers who produce food and consumers who in need and purchase it.
-Just Imagine, If that mediator buys a lot of food items produced by farmers and gets less number of consumers.
+If we consider a Real-Time example, AD NETWORKS are just like a mediator between farmers who produce food and consumers who in need and purchase it.
+Just Imagine, if that mediator buys a lot of food items produced by farmers and gets less number of consumers.
 Simply, more supply and less demand.
 Then whatever the food produced and bought goes into waste.
 So, in any marketplace, the ratio of demand and supply is more important otherwise it may lead to losing their value of property or clients or customers.

 We shall apply the same concept here for ad networks.
 Ad Networks creates a marketplace where publishers sell the inventory and advertisers who purchase those.
 If whatever the inventory is bought, is not sold by Advertisers, goes into waste.
 Because the lifespan of every impression is in milliseconds and should be sold whenever the impression is available in order to make money by the Publisher.